GENI-NSF/geni-tools/README.txt

    URL and addr/port are redundant, but fill in both.
-The hrn can be anything, but its intent is to be a shorthand dotted notation of your URN, such as 'plc.princeton' or 'geni.gpo.bbn'
+The hrn can be anything, but its intent is to be a shorthand dotted notation of your URN, such as 'plc.princeton' or 'geni.gpo.bbn'.
+Be sure it is unique.

  To list your SFA aggregate manager in your GCF clearinghouse, edit